vinfreecs/genga/docs/Integrator.rst

 The integrator needs to search for close encounter pairs at each time step and to sort them into independent close encounter groups.
 These groups are then integrated with the Bulirsch-Stoer direct N-body method.
 Ideally, the close encounter groups consist of only a single pair of bodies, but it can happen that bodies have multiple close encounter pairs, which need to be linked together in a bigger close encounter group.
-In the worst scenario, all bodies are in a close encounter with some neighbouring bodies, and all of them are linked together into a single giant close encounter group.
+In the worst scenario, all bodies are in a close encounter with some neighboring bodies, and all of them are linked together into a single giant close encounter group.
 This scenario is likely to happen, when the particle number density is increased for high resolution scenarios.

 .. _n1n2: